apache/iceberg/site/docs/spec.md

 This is a specification for the Iceberg table format that is designed to manage a large, slow-changing collection of files in a distributed file system or key-value store as a table.

+#### Version 1: Analytic Data Tables

+**Iceberg format version 1 is the current version**.
+It defines how to manage large analytic tables using immutable file formats, like Parquet, Avro, and ORC.

+#### Version 2: Row-level Deletes

+The Iceberg community is currently working on version 2 of the Iceberg format that supports encoding row-level deletes. **The v2 specification is incomplete and may change until it is finished and adopted.** This document includes tentative v2 format requirements, but there are currently no compatibility guarantees with the unfinished v2 spec.

+The goal of version 2 is to provide a way to encode row-level deletes.
+This update can be used to delete or replace individual rows in an immutable data file without rewriting the file.

 ## Goals

 * **Snapshot isolation** -- Reads will be isolated from concurrent writes and always use a committed snapshot of a table’s data.
 Writes will support removing and adding files in a single operation and are never partially visible.
 Readers will not acquire locks.